HwWobbe/Wip-Main/README.md

 - add quickLinks
   - find an exemplary instance
     - strive to craft a separate file/page
+- morph this in ways that encourage convergance
+  - ...

 ## 2024-11:

 - review the AnJoTt material